-With the release of the positive 2018 feasibility study on Bomboré, the Company assessed whether the technical feasibility and commercial viability of Bomboré had been established.
+With the release of the updated feasibility study in 2019 on Bomboré, the Company assessed whether the technical feasibility and commercial viability of Bomboré had been established.
 Management concluded that the commercial viability has not yet been achieved as project financing is not yet reasonably advanced to provide adequate assurance that Bomboré will be fully financed into commercial production.